 Are you prepared to be a concierge service and not be a traditional real estate agent anymore?

-If you want to get into the luxury real estate business, one of the first questions that arise is how you actually attract high-end real estate clients.
+Suppose you want to get into the luxury real estate business.
+In that case, one of the first questions is how to attract high-end real estate clients.

 Your marketing methods, as well as your professional services, will need to be at an above-average level, including also concierge services for a significantly demanding clientele requiring a high marketing budget.